 B.A., English, 1989

 James started out as a lawyer in North Carolina.
 Armed with a seersucker suit and a little Southern charm, Jim represented both individuals trying to recover from accidents and companies trying to protect their bottom line.
 He practiced all through the state, from small town courthouses to federal courts in the state’s largest cities.
 All was going according to plan until he met his future wife, a lifelong Mainer, when she was writing an article on a small wooden boat.

 Ever since that fateful meeting, Jim has been working hard for the people of Maine (and trying to stay warm).
 After first working at a small firm in York County, Jim moved up to the Midcoast to hang out a shingle on his own.
 He’s been representing clients in courts in Cumberland and Kennebec, and all throughout the Midcoast, many of whom face serious criminal charges.
 He brings his good-natured demeanor mixed in with compassionate determination to help each of his clients come up with a fair solution to their legal problems.

 When he isn’t at work, Jim is with his wife and son sailing in summer, and dreaming about summer when it’s winter.

 B.A., History, 1994

 Why the ampersand?

 It’s the symbol of partnership between Jonathan Handelman and James Mason.
-When you work with us, you’re getting the best combination of our different strengths, compassion, and 25 years of experience.
+When you work with us, you’re getting the best combination of our different strengths, compassion, and 25 years of experience as criminal defense lawyers.
 “And” is also our way of defining our team approach, one that is collaborative between all parties to get the best possible outcome for you.